top of page

 Many misconceptions surround hormone replacement therapy, often perpetuated by fear and misinformation.
 Some women believe all hormone therapies pose serious health risks.
 However, studies indicate that for many women, the benefits may outweigh any associated risks when the therapy is closely managed.

 The Women's Health Initiative (WHI) study has shaped the understanding of hormone therapy.
-We now have revised guidelines for Hormone Therapy that promote the use of hormones for many women with surgical menopause, early menopause, and perimenopase and menopause.
+We now have revised guidelines for hormone therapy that promote the use of hormones for many women with surgical menopause, early menopause, in addition to perimenopause and menopause.
 Personalized medicine is the future of hormone therapy, acknowledging the unique experiences of each woman and managing the symptoms that are most bothersome.

 Making Informed Decisions